ptorru/octoml-cli-tutorials/tutorials/README.md

 ## Metrics

-Prometheus metrics from the Triton server are exposed on `localhost:8002/metrics` by default.
+Prometheus metrics from the Triton server are exposed on port 8002 default at the `/metrics` endpoint.
 How metrics are scraped will depend on how you are operating your Prometheus server.

 If you are using the Prometheus Operator, a ServiceMonitor resource can be configured by setting the following values:
 ```